pingcap/docs/tools/dm/skip-replace-sqls.md

 In DM, simplified procedures of incremental data replication can be described as follows:

 1. The relay unit is used as a slave of the upstream MySQL to fetch the binlog that is persisted in the local storage as the relay log.

 2. The binlog replication unit (sync) reads the local relay log to obtain the binlog event.

 3. The binlog replication unit parses the binlog event and builds the DDL/DML statements, and then replicates these statements to the downstream TiDB.

 When the binlog replication unit is parsing the binlog event and replicating data to the downstream, the replication process might get interrupted because the corresponding SQL statement is not supported by TiDB.

 In DM, you can register some skip or replace operators for the binlog event.
-Before replicating the SQL statements to the downstream, DM will compare the current binlog event information(position, DDL statement) with registered operators.
-If the position or the DDL matches with a registered operator, it will execute the operation corresponding to the operator and then remove this operator.
+Before replicating the SQL statements to the downstream, DM compares the current binlog event information(position, DDL statement) with registered operators.
+If the position or the DDL matches with a registered operator, it executes the operation corresponding to the operator and then remove this operator.

 **Use `sql-skip` / `sql-replace` to resume the replication**

 1. Use `sql-skip` or `sql-replace` to register an operator for the specified binlog position or DDL pattern.

 2. Use `resume-task` to resume the replication task.

 3. Regain and re-parse the binlog event that causes the replication error.

 4. The binlog event successfully matches with the registered operator in step 1.

 5. Execute the skip or replace operation corresponding to the operator and then the replication task continues.

 **Use `sql-skip` / `sql-replace` to preset operations to avoid breaking the replication**

 1. Use `sql-skip` or `sql-replace` to register an operator for the specified DDL pattern.

 2. Parse the relay log to obtain the binlog event.

 3. The binlog event (including the SQL statements unsupported by TiDB) successfully matches with the registered operator in step 1.

-4. Execute the skip or replace operation corresponding to the operator and then the replication task continues and will not get interrupted.
+4. Execute the skip or replace operation corresponding to the operator and then the replication task continues and does not get interrupted.

 **Use `sql-skip` / `sql-replace` to preset operations to avoid breaking the replication in the scenario of merging and replicating data from sharded tables**

 1. Use `sql-skip` or `sql-replace` to register an operator (on DM-master) for the specified DDL pattern.

 2. Each DM-worker parses the relay log to obtain the binlog event.

 3. DM-master coordinates the DDL lock replication among DM-workers.

 4. DM-master checks if the DDL lock replication succeeds, and sends the registered operator in step 1 to the DDL lock owner.

 5. DM-master requests the DDL lock owner to execute the DDL statement.

 6. The DDL statement that is to be executed by the DDL lock owner successfully matches with the received operator in step 4.

 7. Execute the skip or replace operation corresponding to the operator and then the replication task continues.

 ### Command